RXstoinkboy/bikeLandingPage/README.md

 # Bike Landing Page
 It is a landing page for selling a bike.
 Website is prepared for FCC RWD certification.
-I am making using mostly SASS and vanilla JS.
+Made using SASS and vanilla JS.

+Burger menu in this project is quite good.
+It was inspired by project found on web, but built on my own.

 ## Usage
 These are instructions needed for you in order to download this repo and run it on your local machine.